-If you are one of our regular readers, you might notice the similarity between this cake and our popular Rhubarb Cake.
+If you are one of our regular readers, you might notice the similarity between this cake and my popular Rhubarb Cake.
 That's because, well, it's the same recipe, but with the addition of some cinnamon & a more autumnal topping.
-Because if the formula works, why would you mess with it?!
+Because if the formula works, why would you mess with it?

 The main ingredients for this scrumptious apple and blackberry cake are:

 Apple - well, you may have guessed this.
 Only one is required!
 Any type will do - it's always best to use what's available, and it's a great way to reduce waste.

 Blackberries - a single apple & a handful of berries is all that's needed, which if you have small children helping you pick the berries, might be very welcome!
 We all know how easy it is to accidentally eat the blackberries before they get back home!